Epsilon User's Manual and Reference >

 runs the program.
 For document files, it typically runs the Windows

-tries to display the file using the KDE, Gnome, or Mac OS X view
+to display the file using the KDE, Gnome, or Mac OS X view setting for

 - under Windows displays the file's current attributes (Hidden,